mnvl/MonSter-plusplus/README.md

-# MonSter++
+# 🚀 MonSter++ 🚀
-MonSter++: A Unified Geometric Foundation Model for Stereo and Multi-View Depth Estimation via the Unleashing of Monodepth Priors
+MonSter++: Unified Stereo Matching, Multi-view Stereo, and Real-time Stereo with Monodepth Priors

 ## News
 - `[2025/9]` We have open-sourced our lightweight real-time model RT-MonSter++